dilanx/paper.nu/README.md

 # Plan Northwestern
 [https://plan-nu.com](https://plan-nu.com)

-Beta 1.0.0 will be released Fri Dec 17 for the public.
+Beta 1.0.0 will be released to the public on Fri Dec 17.

 **Currently in beta.**